cheshire-cat-ai/plugin-template/README.md

 Write here all the useful informations about your plugin.

-This repository is the template to automate the official the Cheshire Cat AI plugins.
+This repository is the template to automate the release of official Cheshire Cat AI plugins.

 ## Usage